Little Tennessee River

-The Little Tennessee River (known locally as the Little T) is a 135 mi tributary of the Tennessee River that flows through the Blue Ridge Mountains from Georgia, into North Carolina, and then into Tennessee, in the southeastern United States.
-It drains portions of three national forests— Chattahoochee, Nantahala, and Cherokee— and provides the southwestern boundary of the Great Smoky Mountains National Park.
+The Little Tennessee River (known locally as the Little T) is a 135 mi tributary of the Tennessee River that flows through the Blue Ridge Mountains in the southeastern United States from Georgia, into North Carolina, and then into Tennessee.
+Reaching its confluence with the Tennesssee River at Lenoir City, Tennessee, it drains portions of three national forests— Chattahoochee, Nantahala, and Cherokee— and provides the southwestern boundary of the Great Smoky Mountains National Park.

 Numerous dams were erected on the river in the 20th century for flood control and hydropower generation.
 The river flows through five major impoundments: Fontana Dam, Cheoah Dam, Calderwood Dam, Chilhowee Dam, and Tellico Dam, and one smaller impoundment, Porters Bend Dam.

 Course

 The Little Tennessee River rises in the Blue Ridge Mountains, in the Chattahoochee National Forest in northeast Georgia's Rabun County.
 After flowing north through the mountains past Dillard into southwestern North Carolina, it is joined by the Cullasaja River at Franklin.
-The river turns northwest, flowing through the Nantahala National Forest along the north side of the Nantahala Mountains.
+The river turns northwest, flowing through the Nantahala National Forest at the southern border of the Great Smoky Mountain National Park along the north side of the Nantahala Mountains.
 It crosses into eastern Tennessee and joins the Tennessee River at Lenoir City, 25 miles (40 km) southwest of Knoxville.